dami-gupta-git/onco_mind_v0/docs/ROADMAP.md

 - Need to weight by biological importance (JAK2 matters more than adapter proteins)
 - LLM context limits make dumping 50+ gene summaries impractical

+Your roadmap mentions this—do it soon.
+Reactome has a clean REST API for:
+Mapping genes/variants to pathways/reactions.
+Disease-specific annotations (e.g., "Signaling by EGFR in Cancer").
+Visual diagrams and downstream effectors.
+→ For a variant like MAP2K1 P124L: "Activates MEK-ERK pathway → downstream targets include MYC, CCND1" → Hypothesis: "Test ERK-dependent transcription in models."
+→ In LLM prompts: "Pathway involvement: Hyperactive MAPK signaling (Reactome R-HSA-5684996)" + gaps like "No annotated resistance bypass in this branch."

 **Implementation:**
 - Reactome API integration for pathway membership
 - Gene-level gap scoring (new capability)
 - Pathway aggregation logic with importance weighting
 - Smart summarization: which gaps matter most?
 - New CLI: `mind pathway MAPK --tumor NSCLC`

 **Output example:**
 ```